jaimerodriguez/aplsnippets/README.md

 ## Contributing to the sample (or the docs)
-If you want to contribute a new snippet, or you want to contribute to the (very incomplete) documentation, you are very welcome to do so.
-Please submit a pull request.
+If you want to contribute a new snippet, or you want to contribute to the documentation, please submit a pull request.